'Art made tongue-tied by authority': Theatre Censorship around the World

 The conference focused on the complexity and heterogeneity of theatrical censorship and featured Spanish playwright Fernando Arrabal, British director Lisa Goldman and Nepalese playwright and academic Abhi Subedi as keynote speakers.
 Other participants included academics and theatre practitioners from a variety of countries and contexts.
 The aim of the conference was to build up a comprehensive view of the impact on theatre of various forms of censorship – political, moral, commercial, religious, etc. The scope of the conference was global and covered both historical and contemporary scenarios.

 The link with the Ulster Bank Dublin Theatre Festival provided opportunities for conference participants to be involved in one of Europe’s largest and liveliest theatre festivals.
-The conference also featured a dramatized reading of The Case of the Rose Tattoo by Jocelyn Clarke (directed by Tom Creed) and a round-table discussion on Censorship and Freedom of Expression in the Theatre - involving Lisa Goldman, Loughlin Deegan (Director of the Theatre Festival) and Chris Gatt (who is currently fighting a censorship battle against the Maltese government)..
+The conference also featured a dramatized reading of The Case of the Rose Tattoo by Jocelyn Clarke (directed by Tom Creed) and a round-table discussion on Censorship and Freedom of Expression in the Theatre - involving Lisa Goldman, Loughlin Deegan (Director of the Theatre Festival) and Chris Gatt (who was at the time fighting a censorship battle against the Maltese government)..

 The conference was supported by the Arts & Humanities Research Council, Durham University, National University of Ireland, Maynooth, Instituto Cervantes Dublin, Ulster Bank Dublin Theatre Festival and Meet in Ireland/Fáilte Ireland.